Top Sellers in Pastoral Help > General:

 "Faithful to the text, Douglas brings the meaning of the great themes of 2 Corinthians right into the twenty-first century.
 His is the gift of lifting the great apostle's thoughts and experiences and transferring them into 'light' and 'salt' for the church today.
 This is a book for ministers about their congregations; it also a book for congregations about their ministers!
 Indeed, it will be a hard heart that is not deeply moved and renewed by the reading of New Life in the Wasteland."

-David Searle, Pastor and former Director of Rutherford House, a theological research and study centre in Edinburgh.
+David Searle, Pastor and former Director of Rutherford House, Edinburgh.

 "Douglas Kelly takes us on a whirlwind tour of 2 Corinthians without in any way missing the Paul's main issue or overlooking is thorough argument.
 He brings positive encouragement indepressing times for pastors and people alike."